-The process of chitting involves leaving seed potatoes in a cool, light, and frost-free place to sprout.
+Chitting involves leaving seed potatoes in a cool, light, and frost-free place to sprout.
 Take care when handling sprouting potatoes, as the sprouts are fragile and can break off.
-If you don’t have time to chit the potatoes before planting, they should still sprout underground but it may take a bit longer for the shoots to appear.
+If you don’t have time to chit the potatoes before planting, they should still sprout underground but it may take a bit longer for the shoots to appear above the soil.

 Planting potatoes in the ground

-- You can prepare your soil by adding well-rotted manure the autumn before planting, or potato fertilisers prior to planting.
+- Prepare your soil by adding well-weathered animal manure in the autumn before planting, or vegetable and herb fertiliser prior to planting.

-- Dig shallow trenches 7.5-15cm (3-6in) deep and plant the potatoes with the sprouts, or eyes, facing upwards.
-If you are planting first-earlies, you can plant them closer to each other.
+- Dig shallow trenches 7.5-15cm deep and plant the potatoes with the sprouts, or eyes, facing upwards.
+Space them 30-45cm apart in the rows.

 - Backfill and cover the seed potatoes with soil before watering.
-Try not to water too frequently before you see shoots, as seed potatoes can rot in waterlogged soil.
+Try not to water too frequently before you see shoots, because seed potatoes can rot in wet soil.

 Planting potatoes in containers

-- Allow about 10 litres of compost per seed potato, so for a 40-litre container, plant up to four seed potatoes.
+- Allow about 10 litres of potting mix per seed potato so, for a 40-litre container, plant up to four seed potatoes.

-- When planting potatoes in containers, use a good quality compost and potato feed, and make sure the container, or sack has adequate drainage holes.
+- When planting potatoes in containers, use a superior quality vegetable potting mix and vegetable and herb fertiliser and make sure the container, or sack has adequate drainage holes.

-- Fill the container a quarter full with compost and place the seed potatoes on the compost surface, again with their shoots or eyes facing up.
+- Fill the container a quarter full with mix and place the seed potatoes on the surface, again with their shoots or eyes facing up.

-- Continue to cover the seed potatoes with more compost to about an inch below the top of the container.
+- Cover the seed potatoes with more mix to 2-3cm below the top of the container.
 Give it a water and wait for the shoots to appear.